2017 Lairdframe Ti-lairdframe

 Manufacture Date: The dropouts were waterjet cut on 3/8/2017, the seat stay bridge was welded to the stays on 3/14/2017, and the rest of the tubes were placed in Laird's custom jig and welded together on 3/15/2017

-Weight: TBD (I expect this frame to weight slightly more than 3 lbs.; the fork should be a little less than 1.5 lbs.)
+Weight: 3 lbs.
+1 oz.
+(I expect the fork to weigh a little less than 1.5 lbs.)

 My Story for Buying this Frame/Fork Set...

-Lairdframe: After I started riding again in 2014, I got a chance to ride a couple of different frames before finding that the 2013 S&M Speedwagon has amazing trails geometry.
+Lairdframe: After a 14 year hiatus, I started riding trails again in 2014.
+While dusting off the cobwebs, I rode three different bikes before discovering that the 2013 S&M Speedwagon had amazing trails geometry.
 The next game changer was the day I met Andy Buckworth down at Sheep Hills on his new Lairdframe, basically one week after I watched him on the internet win 1st place in Park at 2014 Dew Tour.
 He was super cool and I managed to remember the name of his frame, so I checked out the Lairdframe website later that night and was sold after reading about the detailed processes that Mike Laird uses to make a superior frame.

 Made in USA: The next set of turning points were having my first daughter (5/5/2016), the election of Donald J. Trump, and then learning that Lairdframe had started making titanium BMX frames.
 I've got to admit that over the past year, the buy-America mentatility has definitely become more important to me.
 When I learned about the Ti-lairdframe just before the innaguration, I was super intreagued because I knew that they'd be quality, built to last, and made in the U.S.A.
 I quickly researched the frame and realized that I had to have one.
 Then when I saw Mike's Instagram page and learned that he had only made four titanium frames up until that point (1/21/2017), I reached out and asked if I could get his fifth frame - it seemed fitting, since my daugher was born on Cinco de Mayo.